ugberaeseac/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 8 - sets no permission to file owner, group owner but all permission to other users Task 9 - sets the permission of the file hello to rwxr-x-wx Task 10 - Mirrors the permission of file olleh to the hello file
+Task 8 - sets no permission to file owner, group owner but all permission to other users Task 9 - sets the permission of the file hello to rwxr-x-wx Task 10 - Mirrors the permission of file olleh to the hello file Task 11 - sets execute permission for owner, group owner and others to all subdirectories in the current directory